biniamsea2/ToDoApplication/README.md

 ## Features:
 -  Creating a task
 -  Label a task as completed or uncompleted
--  Set task priority
+-  Setting task priority
--  Edit task
+-  Editing a task
 -  Deleting a task
 -  View all tasks